avich94/phase_1_project/README.md

 This project relies on a backend API at http://localhost:3000/resortData for resort weather data.
 Ensure that the API is running and accessible.

-Getting Started:
-Include the provided JavaScript file (index.js) in your HTML.
-Link the provided CSS file (styles.css) for styling.
-Customize the API endpoint if needed in the fetchAllData function.
-Open the HTML file in a web browser to view the Powder Hounds Weather application.